ANNA KENDRICK (Poppy) has a variety of accomplishments that

 1997 Broadway musical production of High Society, for which she received a Tony

 Award nomination for Best Featured Actress in a Musical.
-At just 12 years old,
+The honor made the

-the honor made Kendrick the second youngest Tony nominee in award history.
+then-12-year-old the second youngest Tony nominee in award history.
+Kendrick

-Kendrick also garnered Drama League and Theatre World awards, as well as Drama
+also garnered Drama League and Theatre World awards, as well as Drama Desk and

 Kendrick's additional theatre credits include a feature role in the New York